 That horrible scab that’s ruining your tomato is called blossom end rot.

 Blossom end rot is caused by two things: a lack of calcium and inconsistent watering.
-While the best cure to blossom end rot is prevention, it can be reversed once it’s started.
+While the best cure for blossom end rot is prevention, it can be reversed once it’s started.
 In this blog post, I’ll let you know how to fix blossom end rot with three easy steps!
 Let’s get into it.

 1. Remove Affected Tomatoes